 Lord Ganesh’s Birth

-The story of Lord Ganesh’s birth and how he got his elephant head is very fascinating:
+I find the story of Lord Ganesh’s birth and how he got his elephant head fascinating:

 Bestowing upon him many blessings, Lord Shiva proclaimed that his son, Ganesh, would be renowned as one of the wisest and most learned deities in the universe.
 He would be revered as the embodiment of auspiciousness and as the remover of all obstacles.
-He announced that Ganapati will be venerated foremost—agra-pūjya—when any important task in the universe is to be performed either by god or by man.
+Lord Shiva announced that Ganapati would be venerated foremost—agra-pūjya—when any important task in the universe was to be performed either by a god or by man.

 Lord Ganesh’s Form